Kevin-qt/SpaceX-Falcon-9-First-Stage-Landing-Prediction/README.md

 # SpaceX-Falcon-9-first-stage-Landing-Prediction

-This is a guided project from **IBM Applied Data Science Capstone** Course.
+This is a guided project of **IBM Applied Data Science Capstone** Course.